misiektoja/lol_monitor/docs/index.md

 1. [Install it](installation.md)
 2. [Set it up and run it for the first time](setup-and-first-run.md)
 3. [Tune the configuration](configuration.md)

+In a hurry, `lol_monitor --setup` asks a few questions and writes both files for you.

 If something does not work, [Troubleshooting](troubleshooting.md) covers the failures that come up most often.